seamusgould/WhatsUpApp/intellij/doc/use-cases/create-account.md

 **Main success scenario:**
 1. Viewer opens the app.
-2. The user selects the option to create an account.
-3. The user provides their email address.
-4. The provided email address is verified to be a ".edu" address.
-5. The user's identity is confirmed using the email.
-6. The user creates a username.
+2. The user enters a username.
-7. The user creates a password.
+3. The user enters a password.
+4. The user selects the option to create an account with the credentials they provided.
-8. A new account is created using the information provided by the user.
+5. A new account is created using the information provided by the user.

 **Extensions (or alternate flows):**
 1a.
 The application fails to start
 1. Viewer can restart or contact the dev team

 4a.
-Email address provided is not a ".edu" address
-1. The user is asked to enter a valid ".edu" email address in order to create an account.
+An account with the username provided already exists
-   5a.
-The email is not confirmed
+1. The user is informed that their registration was not successful.
-1. The confirmation email can be resent, or the user could try creating an account again.

 **Special requirements:**
 - Touch screen UI.